umgpy/DLUS/README.md

     The VOI and predicted segmentations in the native space will be saved in 'Output' > ddbb > 'Native'

     The VOI and predicted segmentations in DICOM will be saved in 'Output' > ddbb > 'DICOM'

+4. DISTANCE MAP COMPUTATION
+The bladder and prostate OARs segmentations are used to calculate the distance maps, which are then used to guide the urethra segmentation.

+    The computed distance maps are saved in 'Output' > ddbb > 'DistanceMaps'

+5. URETHRA SEGMENTATION
+A trained nnU-Net is called to predict the segmentation of the urethra based on the previously computed distance maps.

+    The predicted segmentations will be saved in 'Output' > ddbb > 'Urethra' > 'DLUS'

+    Then, a post-processing step allows to bring the OAR segmentations back to native space and to export them to DICOM format.

+    The VOI and predicted segmentations in the native space will be saved in 'Output' > ddbb > 'Native'

+    The VOI and predicted segmentations in DICOM will be saved in 'Output' > ddbb > 'DICOM'